 Canon M10 versus Canon T6i

 The Canon EOS M10 and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in October 2015 and February 2015.
 The M10 is a mirrorless interchangeable lens camera, while the T6i is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The M10 has a resolution of 17.9 megapixel, whereas the T6i provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M10 and the Canon T6i.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents 100 percent across all the size and weight measures).